 The platform allows singers from around the world to join our performance community, share their ideas, and take part in the project.

-This video is an open invitation by Amir Shpilman to singers, choirs and conductors to participate in CIRCLES – now in summer 2021!
+This video is an open invitation by Amir Shpilman to singers, choirs and conductors to participate in CIRCLES – now on October 3rd, 2021!

 For further details on how to participate in the project, please send an email to: email@example.com

 INSTRUCTIONS for a SOUND-MOVEMENT-COLOUR experiment:

 If you would like to experiment with sound and movement as a first preparation for participating in CIRCLES 2021, print out our sound and movement amplifier and build a funnel out of it (Attention: Please cut out the circle).

 If you now insert the mobile phone into the funnel with the speakers facing upwards, you can produce the sounds and colours of the app through the circle.

 Think up your own little movement choreography and perhaps find a few fellow participants* with whom you can perform the sound and movement exercise together in the CIRCLE.
 On the one hand you can experience the Doppler effect and on the other hand you can already make your first experiences in passing on sound, movement and colours as preparation for the participation in CIRCLES 2021 in Stuttgart.
 Have fun with it 🙂

 As a trained conductor, the composer Amir Shpilman is interested in the physicality of music.
 He often works with theatrical means, dancers, designers, visual artists, poets, authors, and scientists to realize his musical ideas.
 He has a special interest in chaotic structures and large scale performances.
 Fascinated by shapes that reflect the inherent musical forms, he strives to translate the relationship between structure and volatility into authentic expression.
 He has worked with the European Capital of Culture (Wroclaw), Ensemble Intercontemporain (Paris), Maxim Gorki Theater (Berlin), International Contemporary Ensemble (New York), Ensembles Meitar and Nikel (Tel Aviv), Interface (Frankfurt), AuditivVokal (Dresden), Ensemble Mosaik and LUX: NM (Berlin) and Ensembles Reconsil and Platypus (Vienna) among others.